-Mr. Gibbons is owner and president of Gibbons & Co., Inc., a private merchant banking firm.
+Mr. Gibbons is a private investor.
+For more than five years prior to and through 2008, he was owner and president of Gibbons & Co., Inc., a private merchant banking firm.

 Mr. Messmer has been Chairman of the Board since 1988 and Chief Executive Officer since 1987.
 From 1985 through 2004 he served as President.
-Mr. Messmer is a director of Health Care Property Investors, Inc.